 6. Record results for the relevant expectations

-• Output: "blank, edit, Input with aria-invalid="false", edit, type in text"
+• Output: "blank, Input with aria-invalid="false" Edit

 • Result: (pass)